The Role of Governors

 Monitoring meetings - Monitoring and evaluating standards and pupil progress.

 School Improvement meetings - Monitoring teaching and learning and management and leadership.
 Receiving head teacher reports and governor visit reports.

-These take place every half term and have a specific focus that is normally related to one of the areas a governor has responsibility for.
+These take place every half term and have a specific focus related to the current school development plan.
 They provide an opportunity for individual governors to speak to the children and staff, spend time in the classrooms and look at the work in children’s books where appropriate.
 The governor then writes a report that is presented at the next Governors meeting.Governor Training

 All governors are required to keep up to date in relation to carrying out their role effectively, and with new initiatives, guidance and legislation.
 They attend relevant courses and meetings when and where appropriate.

 - Anyone can become a school governor if you are over 18

 - At Lickey End there are 4 types of governor – parent governor, co-opted governor, local authority governor and staff governor.

 - Parent governor vacancies are advertised through the school and may be elected if there is more than one candidate.

 - Governing bodies can stipulate the skills sets they are seeking when advertising for new governors.

 - Governors normally serve a term of 4 years after which time they can be re-elected or co-opted again.